 Islam teaches that all humans are equal in the sight of Allah, it doesn’t matter whether you are rich or poor, of noble origins or vulgar, black or white, European or Hindu, American or Asian, Arab or Malay, etc., the only thing that can distinguish people in the sight of Allah is their faith, piety and conduct.
 People are different, they have always been, and will remain to be so.
 Their differences have always been the cause of their disputes.
-Islam teaches that to be different without fighting against one another, we should get to know each other, and deal piously with our fellow humans.
+Islam teaches that in order to stifle wars and disputes, we should get to know each other, and deal piously with our fellow humans.

 Allah says in the Qur’an: “O mankind, We have created you from males and females, and made you into nations and tribes so that you may know one another.
 Verily the noblest among you in Allah’s sight are those who are most pious.
 Verily Allah is All-Knowing, All-Aware.”
 [The Qur’an (49:13)]

 Islam also teaches that all people are servants to their creator, and they must all abide by His laws and rules for the benefit of all humanity.
 Among men, there is the strong and the weak, the rich and the poor, the victorious and the defeated, the controlling and the controlled, etc… To find yourself in any of those situations is nothing but a trial for your faith.
-Centuries before the advent of Islam, slave markets were present all over the world and this was something Islam had to deal with.
-Historically, slavery resulted from several causes, mainly poverty and war.
-Allah revealed in the Qur’an many rules that focused on balancing the relationship between all people, and preserved the human rights, whether there is slavery or not.
+Centuries before the advent of Islam, slave markets were present all over the world.
+Allah revealed in the Qur’an many rules that focused on balancing the relationship between all people, stifled the sources of injustice, and preserved the human rights, whether there is slavery or not.
 Hence, among the relations organized in the Islamic teachings is the relationship between masters and slaves.
 Let’s grasp an idea about those teachings, Allah says in the Qur’an:

 “Virtue is to believe in Allah, the Judgment Day, the angels, the Holy Book and the prophets, [the virtuous are those who] despite their love for money, give it away to their relatives, to orphans, the needy, the wayfarers, those who ask [for charity], and for freeing those held in slavery, and [the virtuous are those who] observe their prayers, pay Zakah, keep their pledges when they make them, and are perseverant in hardship and adversity, and in times of distress.
 Such are the true believers, and such are the pious ones.”
 [The Qur’an (2:177)]